FarmCo South Africa

 Study procedure

-This study will be realised through two subsequent designs:
+This study will be realised through three subsequent designs:

 Expert interviews: From October to December 2024, we will conduct (online or face-to-face) interviews with a broad range of interested stakeholders.
 Participants will rate listed hazards based on their relevance to the local context.
 These ratings will help customize the subsequent agriworker survey tool.